O-LavenderAshburn/honeytype/README.md

 Progress:

-Compiler can compile a return statement.
+Compiler can compile a return statement into assembly.

 Coming Soon:
 Parsing